cunicu/cunicu/docs/usage/md/cunicu_daemon.md

-  -C, --sync-config                         Enable synchronization of configuration files (default true) -H, --sync-hosts                          Enable synchronization of /etc/hosts file (default true) -R, --sync-routes                         Enable synchronization of AllowedIPs with Kernel routes (default true) -a, --url URL                             One or more URLs of STUN and/or TURN servers -u, --username username                   The username for STUN/TURN credentials -w, --watch-config                        Watch configuration files for changes and apply changes at runtime.
+  -C, --sync-config                         Enable synchronization of configuration files (default true) -H, --sync-hosts                          Enable synchronization of /etc/hosts file (default true) -R, --sync-routes                         Enable synchronization of AllowedIPs with Kernel routes (default true) -u, --username username                   The username for STUN/TURN credentials -w, --watch-config                        Watch configuration files for changes and apply changes at runtime.
   -i, --watch-interval duration             An interval at which we are periodically polling the kernel for updates on WireGuard interfaces